Scholarships and Awards from Outside Agencies

 MassArt's Office of Student Financial Assistance works hard to provide an array of outside scholarship opportunities for our students to apply for to help fund their education.

-MassArt's Office of Student Financial Assistance uses the Career Services's website to post available outside scholarship opportunities.
+Available outside scholarship opportunities are posted on the Career Services's website.
 In order to log into Career Service's website and search for opportunities, students must first register for an account.

 All Students: You must have a current student ID to register for an account with Career Services.
 If you have not registered with their site before, you can register for an account here.
 Your student ID is a required field in the registration.
 If you have a problem registering, please contact the Career Services Office at firstname.lastname@example.org and include your MassArt student ID number and full name.
 Career Services will send you an email with login instructions.

-In addition to reviewing the available outside scholarship opportunities posted to the Career Services website, students are strongly encouraged to conduct their own scholarship searches to find scholarships related to their specific interests and needs.
+In addition to reviewing the available outside scholarship opportunities posted to Career Services and Facebook, students are strongly encouraged to conduct their own scholarship searches to find scholarships related to their specific interests and needs.
 The following is a list of scholarship search engines and resources:

 - Art Deadlines List: Art contests and competitions, art jobs and internships, art scholarships and grants and fellowships, art festivals, call for entries/proposals/projects, and other opportunities, in all disciplines, for art students, art teachers, and artists of all ages, all skill levels, in all disciplines, anywhere.